susanact99/portafolio/README.md

 ## Contact

-You can contact me through the [contact form](https://susanact99.github.io/portafolio/#contact) on the portfolio or email me directly at sctrabaj@gmailcom.
+You can contact me through the [contact form](https://susanact99.github.io/portafolio/#contact) on the portfolio or email me directly at sctrabaj@gmail.com

 ---